britive/terraform-provider-britive/docs/resources/entity_environment.md

 This resource allows you to create and configure an application entity of the type "Environment".

--> This resource is only supported for Snowflake Standalone, AWS Standalone and Okta applications.
+-> This resource is only supported for Snowflake Standalone, AWS Standalone, Okta, Britive and Kubernetes applications.

 -> For applications created from the Britive console, the first entity must be created through the console so that this resource has a parent under which it can be created.
 This step is not needed for applications created via the Britive Terraform provider plugin.